grumat/diyperks-speaker-4way/Subtitles.md

 ### [Sigma Studio Software](https://youtu.be/XEspOD1NHr0?t=1118)

-This can be done with a free piece of software called **Sigma Studio**, which has loads of different filters and algorithms.
+This can be done with a free piece of software called [SigmaStudio](https://www.analog.com/en/resources/evaluation-hardware-and-software/software/ss_sigst_02.html), which has loads of different filters and algorithms.
 I've spent many hours making a profile that gets the most from this design.
 And you can find it with the Project's 3D printable files.
 [Link in the description](https://payhip.com/b/dhJrS).